-A prospective, single-arm, multi-center, post-market study of balloon sinus dilatation in the physician office setting under local anesthesia to treat chronic rhinosinusitis (CRS).
+A prospective, multi-arm, multi-center, observational post-market study of balloon sinus dilatation in the physician office setting under local anesthesia to treat patients with chronic rhinosinusitis (CRS).
 All products intended for use in this study have been FDA cleared for sale in the U.S.A.

 |Study Design:||Observational Model: Cohort

 Time Perspective: Prospective

 |Official Title:||Optimization and Refinement of Technique in In-Office Sinus Dilation 2 (ORIOS 2)|

 - Mean Intra-patient Change in SNOT-20 Score [ Time Frame: Baseline and 24 weeks ] [ Designated as safety issue: No ]

 Change in patient-reported quality of life survey, Sino-Nasal Outcome Test -20 (SNOT-20), using paired baseline and 24 week data.

 The 20 question Sino-Nasal Outcome Test (SNOT-20) will be used to evaluate sinus symptoms and sinus-symptom related quality of life (QOL) at baseline and 24 weeks post-procedure.
 The change in SNOT-20 score at 24 months will be compared to the baseline SNOT-20 score.
 Each of the 20 questions in the SNOT-20 survey is scored on a scale of 0 to 5, where '0' represents 'no problem' and '5' represents 'problem as bad as it can be'.
 The 20 questions are expressed as a mean of the scores.
 Therefore, the minimum mean score is zero and the maximum mean score is 5.